Trauma Center Trauma Sensitive Yoga

 Working with survivors, mental health practitioners, yoga teachers and service providers.

-Face-to-face or online individual TCTSY sessions available to anyone, anywhere.
+In person or online sessions available to anyone, anywhere.

 Trauma Sensitive Yoga Training